 Take the hard work out of maneuvering your caravan.
 There are caravan movers on the market today that can remotely move your caravan into position after you have un-hitched.
 This allows you to walk around your whole van whilst using a remote control to maneuver you caravan effortlessly into tight spaces.

-Hatches are the simplest form of cooling and lighting.
-A hatch is basically a window for your roof which can let heat out and sunlight in through the top of your caravan.
+Hatches are the simplest and most cost effective form of cooling.
+A hatch is basically a window for your roof that can let heat out and sunlight in through the top of your caravan.
 A fan installed within your hatch can create a cool draft - A relatively cheap alternative to air-conditioning.

 Tip: always travel with your windows and hatches closed as designed.
 This will prevent dust, rain and up to 100 km/h winds from entering your caravan.